OWASP/www-chapter-cologne/index.md

 ## 47. Cologne OWASP Stammtisch am 24-07-2025

-Our next Stammtisch will be focused on Authentication.
+Our next Stammtisch will be focused on Authentication — welcome to Authocalypse Now.
 First up there will be a talk from Daniel Fett.
-The talk will be followed by the opportunity to share your authentication war stories!
-You can simply bring your story on the evening, or if you want to register in advance please get in touch with one of the leaders (links in the saidebar).
+The talk will be followed by the opportunity to share your authentication war stories.
+You can simply bring your story on the evening, or if you want to register in advance please get in touch with one of the leaders (links in the sidebar).

-The event will be held at Startplatz, Im Mediapark 5, 50670 Köln and we will start at 7pm
+The event will be held at Startplatz, Im Mediapark 5, 50670 Köln and we will start at 7pm.
+Room tba

 ### The Evolving Threat Landscape of OAuth: Securing the Backbone of Modern Authentication - Daniel Fett